Retaking the MPA

 The Learning Module is part of the assessment bundle: five (5) assessments and a six (6) month access to the Learning Module.

 Progress in the Learning Module does not automatically result in a new placement.
-Students will need to retake the ALEKS assessment after working in the Learning Module in order to attempt to place higher.
+Students will need to retake the proctored MPA after working in the Learning Module in order to attempt to place higher.